BonnBytes/paper_crawler/readme.md

 ## More Rigorous Software Engineering Would Improve Reproducibility in Machine Learning Research

 Source code for our [position paper on software engineering in machine learning](https://arxiv.org/pdf/2502.00902).
-An example template for most of the concepts we discuss in the paper is available [here](https://github.com/Deep-Learning-with-Jax/day_01_exercise_intro/tree/main).
+An example template repository for most concepts discussed in the paper is available [here](https://github.com/Deep-Learning-with-Jax/day_01_exercise_intro/tree/main).

 ### Getting Started
 First of all, we have to clone this repository,
 ``` bash
 git clone git@github.com:BonnBytes/position_we_need_more_tests_in_ml.git
 ```
-In the next step, to use the code in this project, you need to configure an environment.
+In the next step, you need to configure an environment to use the code in this project.
 To do that, create a `.env`-file with the following content.

 ``` bash